kingisaac95/ticketing-system/README.md

 # Ticketing System

-> A simple ticketing API built for a hackathonn.
+> A simple ticketing API built for a hackathon.

 ## Installation